amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 Weak-kneed, weak-hearted, and afraid,
 Afraid to face the counsel of their timid hearts, Afraid to look men squarely,
-Down they gaze ó
+Down they gaze ‚Äî
 With fatal fascination
-Down, down ó
+Down, down ‚Äî
 Into the whirling maggot sands
 Of prejudice.